 Schools welcome during week by appt.

-on the farm, Maple Syrup from trees on the farm, Fresh eggs, U-pick and already picked, gift shop, porta-potties, picnic area, farm animals
+from trees on the farm, Fresh eggs, U-pick and already picked, gift shop, porta-potties, picnic area, farm animals

 Click here for a map and directions.
 Payment: Cash, Debit cards,